datatrail-jhu/07_dataviz/manuscript/05_exploratory_to_explanatory.md

-# From Exploratory to Explanatory
+# From Exploratory To Explanatory

 In the lessons in this course up to this point, we have covered what to consider when making a plot, the basics of using `ggplot2` to generate plots in R, how to customize `ggplot2` plots, and how to save figures.
 In this lesson we're going to put all of those skills together and walk through an example of how to take a plot from exploratory (its roughest form) to explanatory (polished and ready to be presented).